CASE STUDIES

 Reduce costs by 15%

 First, injection molding eliminated the machining that was necessary with the compression part.
 Previously, about 50 openings had to be machined into the solid molded part.
-“When we redesigned the base for injection molding, we added lifters, shutoffs and core pins in the tool to incorporate all the previously machined features and eliminate that process,” says Kincaid.
+The base was redesigned for injection molding, with Mack Molding adding lifters, shutoffs and core pins in the tool to incorporate all the previously machined features and eliminate that process.

 Savings #1

 Next, gas-assist was chosen to add more structure to the part.
 Injection molding material generally doesn’t have a flex modulus as high as compression molding material.
-“We were able to make up the difference by using gas-assist, which located tubular gas channels throughout the base and gave a structural cross-section to the part,” explains Kincaid.
-This also allowed Mack to mold the base in a smaller press with less clamp tonnage.
+Mack Molding was able to make up the difference by using gas-assist, which located tubular gas channels throughout the base and gave a structural cross-section to the part.
+This also allowed Mack Molding to mold the base in a smaller press with less clamp tonnage.

 Savings #2.